chadpierce/beacon-analysis/README.md

 Default values are currently in play, but options can be modified using the arguments listed below:

 ```
-Usage of bf:
+Usage of program:
-  -h    Help
-  -B    Don't use bytes sent/received in analysis
+  -B    do not use bytes sent/received in analysis
-  -D    Use DNS Log CSV Inputs (no size analysis)
+  -D    use DNS Log CSV Inputs (no size analysis)
-  -P    Use Proxy Log CSV Inputs
+  -P    use Proxy Log CSV Inputs
+  -S float
+        minimum score threshold (default 0.5)
+  -X    enable debug mode for extra output (TODO)
   -cd int
         csv column for destination (default 7)
   -cr int